kristinemlarson/gnssrefl/README_VEG.md

 It will pick up the RINEX file for you and the orbits and compute the teqc log making sure that only GPS data are used.

+The utility recognizes that sometimes you will want to do multiple days of this, so you can do the whole year:

+*mp1mp2 p537 2020 1 -look True -doy_end 366*

+### Receiver/Antenna

+If you have teqc logs for a site and you just want to check the receiver and antenna type:

+*mp1mp2 p537 2020 50 -rcvant True*

+It will print to the screen:

+Receiver type           : SEPT POLARX5 (# = 3012343) (fw = 5

+Antenna type            : TRM59800.00     SCIT (# = 52113544